-If you read Yuwanda Black’s story, you’ll see that this genre can be quite lucrative, if you know the rules of the game.
-Yuwanda reached the $2,000/month mark in just six months, and she’s here to share how pivoting from non-fiction to romance made all the difference for her freelance writing career.
+If you read Yuwanda Black’s story, you’ll see that this genre can be quite lucrative – if you know the rules of the game.
+Yuwanda reached the $2,000 per month mark in just six months, and she’s here to share how pivoting from non-fiction to romance made all the difference for her freelance writing career.

 Take it away, Yuwanda!

 I worked in publishing in New York City for a decade and have been a freelance writer since 1993.
-In 2002, I started self-publishing my own line of ebooks.
-Self-publishing wasn’t “a thing” back then.
-All of the books I published then were non-fiction, how-to ebooks – mostly about some aspect of freelance writing or starting an online business.
+In 2002, I started self-publishing my own line of eBooks – but self-publishing wasn’t even “a thing” back then!
+All of the books I published at that time were non-fiction, how-to eBooks and mostly about some aspect of freelance writing or starting an online business.

 You’d think that with my extensive background in writing, publishing and self-publishing I’d be fully prepared to write fiction, right?

 Nothing could have prepared me for the roller coaster ride that is writing and self-publishing romance.

 But you know what?
 I’ve never had so much fun as a writer!
 The money (and you can make very good money writing romance) is almost a secondary benefit.
 Almost.